Jsturgi4/Green-Path/README.md

 **Flow Navigation** (Screen to Screen)
+* Home screen with prominently displayed navigation options....maybe an intro of somesort?
-* Forced Log-in -> Account creation if no log in is available
+* If Log-in -> Account
-* Music Selection (Or Queue if Optional) -> Jumps to Chat
-* Profile -> Text field to be modified.
+* If not log in -> choose route
-* Settings -> Toggle settings
+* Choose route -> produce route options
+* Option to calculate reduction, if yes then option to sign in and save data, if not then treated as regular transportation look up

 ## Wireframes
 <img src="https://i.imgur.com/9CrjH1K.jpg" width=800><br>